 “Years ago while working at the National Labor Committee, an anti-sweatshop organization, I learned the importance of sharing the stories of hidden workers—those whose labor and possible exploitation are behind our everyday purchases,” she said.
 “That experience would become the basis of my research.”

 Dr. Gray’s conversations with farmworkers have continued.
-She co-authored a report released this month, “The New York Farmworker: Hours, Wages & Injuries,” which analyzes the results of 530 surveys with New York state farmworkers on more than 100 farms to offer an understanding of their on-the-job injuries, compensation for lost work time, working hours, wages and the implementation of a 2019 overtime provision.
+She co-authored a report released in May, “The New York Farmworker: Hours, Wages & Injuries,” which analyzes the results of 530 surveys with New York state farmworkers on more than 100 farms to offer an understanding of their on-the-job injuries, compensation for lost work time, working hours, wages and the implementation of a 2019 overtime provision.
 This is the largest number of the state’s seasonal and year-round farmworkers to ever participate in a single survey.

 With this report, Dr. Gray continues her effort to give voice to the concerns of a population that has been absent in the public conversation about policies that shape their own employment—in many cases because these workers are not American citizens.
 “Because many of these workers are undocumented or guest workers, they have good reason to refrain from speaking up about potentially unsafe or unfair work conditions,” she says.
 “They fear retaliation from their employers in the form of cuts to their hours, loss of their jobs or from immigration authorities.”